bictorv/chaosnet-bridge/README.md

   others using LambdaDelta (use a Chaos-over-UDP or -over-TLS link between them).
-- connecting remote Chaosnet-over-Unix-sockets, e.g. to communicate with others using usim (use a Chaos-over-UDP or -TLS link between them).
+- connecting remote Chaosnet-over-Unix-sockets, e.g. to communicate with others using usim (use a Chaos-over-UDP or -over-TLS link between them).
 - connecting ITSes running on klh10 - rather than configuring your klh10 to handle all other chudp hosts and iptables to forward chudp pkts over the tun interface, keep routing in the bridge